particle-iot/docs/docs/cli.md

   Runs a series of steps to generate a new public/private keypair, and send it to the server for your core.
 Helpful for recovering from key issues.

-###spark subscribe

-    > spark subscribe
-    > spark subscribe mine
-    > spark subscribe eventName
-    > spark subscribe eventName mine
-    > spark subscribe eventName CoreName
-    > spark subscribe eventName 0123456789ABCDEFGHI

-  Subscribes to published events on the cloud, and pipes them to the console.
-Special core name "mine" will subscribe to events from just your cores.